Chart Color Schemes

 Household Composition

-Loganlea features high concentrations of group households, with a median household size of 2.8 people
+Loganlea features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 71.0% of all households, including 29.1% couples with children, 18.5% couples without children, and 21.3% single parent families.
-Non-family households account for the remaining 29.0%, with lone person households at 23.8% and group households comprising 5.4%.
-The median household size is 2.8 people.
+Family households account for 71.0% of all households, including 29.1% that are couples with children, 18.5% that are couples without children, and 21.3% that are single parent families.
+Non-family households make up the remaining 29.0%, with lone person households at 23.8% and group households comprising 5.4%.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households